WG 01 – Training for adults

 Coordinator: Profa.
 Dr. Silvani dos Santos Valentim (CEFET-MG)

-Ementa: This Working Group aims to deepen, in an interdisciplinary perspective, the Ethnic-Racial Relations, Work and Education.
-It is through culture that human beings give meaning to their actions as an act that goes beyond a system of customs since it is the object of human intervention.
-Ethnic-racial relations, on the one hand, allow for a refined understanding of how diversity manifests itself in educational institutions, in the world of work and in social relations, is, on the other hand, an opportunity for the questioning of exclusionary, discriminatory practices and racist.
-This WG brings together researchers of education, culture and race relations in traditional communities, black, indigenous, quilombolas, fishermen, riverside, among others, in their interface with work and education and in the scope of Technical Education and Professional and Technological Education.
+Summary: This working group aims to deepen, in an interdisciplinary perspective, the theme Racial-Ethnic Relations, Labor and Education.
+It is through culture that human beings give meaning to their actions as an act that goes beyond a system of customs because it is the subject of human intervention.
+Ethnicity and racial relations enable us to refine our understanding of how diversity is present in educational institutions, in the workplace and in society.
+Above all is an opportunity for questioning exclusionary, discriminatory and racist practices.
+This working group brings together researchers on education, culture and race relations in traditional communities, black and indigenous communities, quilombolas, fishermen and coastal communities, among others, in its interface with labor and education, and under vocational and technological Education.

-Coordinators: Prof. Dr. Dalmi Alcântara (IFAM); Prof. Dr. Éder Alonso Castro (FACIPLAC); Prof. Dr. Francisco das Chagas Mendes Santos (IFAM)
+Coordinators: Prof. Dr. Dalmi Alcântara (IFB); Prof. Dr. Éder Alonso Castro (IFB)

-GT18 – Social studies of work, technology and expertise
+WG 18 – Social studies of work, technology and expertise: skills development at work

 Coordinators: Prof. Dr. Francisco de Paula Antunes Lima (UFMG); Prof. Dr. Rodrigo Ribeiro (UFMG)

-GT19 – Work and professional training in the fields of information and culture
+WG 19 – Labour and professional education in the fields of information and culture

-Coordinators (a): Profa.
-Dr. Helena Maria Tarchi Crivellari (UFMG); Prof. Dr. André de Souza Pena (UFMT); Prof. Dr. Leonard Renaud (UFMG); Profa.
-Dr. Gabriela Belmont de Farias (UFCE)
+Coordinators: Prof. Dr. André de Souza Pena (UFMT); Profa.
+Dra.
+Gabriela Belmont de Farias (UFCE)